 Modern Cushion Cuts

 Then we have the modern cushion cuts, and just to make things even more complicated, there are two types of modern cushions cut; the regular/standard cushion brilliant cut, and the modified brilliant cut.
 More types of cushion diamond cut; confusing I know.

 There is long-held confusion regarding how to tell the difference between these two types of modern cushion and what ‘look’ you get from each cut.
 Some argue that a regular cushion cut gives you a certain look, while the modified brilliant gives you another.
 This is simply not the case, and the looks are actually interchangeable within these cut styles!

-But the difference is miniscule between them.
-In fact, it’s really only down to the size of the facets on the two different cuts that holds them apart.
+But the difference is minuscule between them.
+In fact, it’s really only down to the size of the facets on the two different cuts that hold them apart.
 With this in mind, my advice to you is not to get bogged down with all of this confusing terminology and instead focus on what sort of ‘look’ you want your diamond to have.
 Take a look at these to see what I mean.

 The only piece of advice with these is to try and go higher on color grade if you can, because they tend to hold the color more than other cushion cut diamonds.
 ‘H’ color or above will give you a nice white stone in your engagement ring.
-When it comes to clarity go down to ‘SI1’ (or even an eye clean SI2’ if you can find one) given the forgiving nature of this look.
+When it comes to clarity, go down to ‘SI1’ (or even an eye clean SI2’ if you can find one) given the forgiving nature of this look.